widelang/draft/README.md

 $user:User </>

-user?..
+user..?
 "Hello, {user.name}" .
 "Who are you really?"

 $user:= <User name="Alice"/>

-user?..
+user..?
 "Hello, {user}" .
 "Who are you really?"
 ```

 ⚠️ A table with all possibilities will be created, because it's vague yet!